Skip to main content

 Lac Ste.
 Anne County is home to more than two hundred bridges of various size and structure.
-Compared to its municipal neighbours, the County manages a relatively large number of timber bridges.

-Bridge Management
+Bridge & Culvert Management Documents

-• 133 Bridge Sized Culverts (Barrel diameters > 1.5 meters.)
+• 133 bridge-sized culverts (barrel diameters > 1.5 meters)

 Current and Historical Bridge Repair Programs

 Until 2012, the County received significant Provincial grants to support the ongoing capital maintenance of its bridge infrastructure.
 Between 2012 and 2017, however, Lac Ste.
 Anne County received absolutely no provincial funding to support its bridge maintenance program.
-This lapse in funding caused severe maintenance deficiencies that eventually resulted in load restrictions and closed bridges.
-This funding lapse was typical for many municipalities in rurl Alberta; it was not unique to Lac Ste.
-Anne County.

 Roadway